skip to content link

 2. Calendars

-Can help you organize specific dates and hold you accountable for completing your task by a certain time.
+Organize specific dates and hold yourself accountable for completing your task by a certain time.
 Google Calendar allows you to specify how far in advance you want to be reminded of an important date or a task you need to get done.
-This calendar is also accessible through your phone and if you’re not alone in the moving process, you can easily share the calendar with people via email.
+This calendar is also accessible through your phone, and if you’re not alone in the moving process, you can easily share it with others via email.

 3. Small notes or planners